fmalina/revisions-blocl/activism/uninhabitableearth.md

 last time that was the case, sixteen million years ago, the planet was not two degrees warmer; it was somewhere between five and eight.

-You might hope to simply reverse climate change; you can’t.
+You might hope to simply reverse climate change; you can't.
 It will outrun all of us.

 By 2100, the United Nations says, we are due for about 4.5 degrees of warming,